-Play fighting is usually harmless fun.
+Play aggression is also a natural (and normal) step toward establishing a permanent hierarchy or "pecking order" among feline housemates and is usually harmless fun.
 Intervention is only necessary if it appears that a cat is being hurt, if the fighting continues for too long, or if it turns into sexual aggression.
-To protect your cats against scratching injuries, trim the cats' claws regularly, which is generally a good practice for regular kitty maintenance.
+To protect your cats from scratching injuries, trim their claws regularly, which is generally a good practice for regular kitty maintenance.

 You can accompany scruffing with loud hissing to reinforce a cat's memory of its mother from kittenhood.
 The aggressor cat will likely relax into a subservient posture and may even roll over slightly.
 You may also be able to stop sexual aggression by redirecting your cat to another activity such as playing or eating.

 Usually, the victim cat flees the scene as soon as the other cat is distracted.
 Once you're sure the aggressor has calmed down, release the cat and talk to it quietly.
 Give the cat a few gentle strokes, much like how a mother cat would lick and groom a kitten she had just disciplined.

 Another form of physical intervention is segregation.
 This may be necessary when several fights have occurred between two cats or in the case of redirected aggression.
 Assign a "time out" room for the aggressor cat, and allow the victim to have the rest of the house.
 This type of separation may last for only an hour or two or as long as a day or two.
 Some cats might even need several months, but most eventually develop their own peace accord.

 When possible, remove the stressor.
 If you notice that there's something bothering one cat, and this leads it to launch an attack at another nonantagonistic cat just sitting idly by, manage the scene.
 For example, if the cat becomes agitated by seeing a neighborhood cat walk by outside the window, you can draw the blinds.